Audrey Hepburn

 Audrey Hepburn passed away on January 20, 1993

-Since nothing could be changed, the actress decided to spend her last days in peace with her family.
+With nothing more to be done, she chose to spend her final days peacefully with her family.
 Audrey Hepburn passed away on January 20, 1993.
-She was buried in the town of Tolochenaz, Switzerland.
+She was laid to rest in Tolochenaz, Switzerland.

 "She started her career in a Givenchy dress and ended it in a simple t-shirt and jeans.
 And she did that with everything that surrounded her.
 She simplified," her younger son would later say in an interview.